sjayawardena/p4-baby-tracker/README.md

 The site was set up by creating a new repository on GitHub, using a template from CodeInstitute.

-The development environment used was GitPod.
-This was opened initially via the 'GitPod' button that appeared on the repo's listing on GitHub.
+The development environment used was Gitpod.
+This was opened initially via the 'Gitpod' button that appeared on the repo's listing on GitHub.

 The initial 'git add', 'git commit' and 'git push' were made on 24 March 2024.
 There have been over 60 further commits since then.

-The regular commits and pushes were sent from GitPod back to the repo on GitHub.
+The regular commits and pushes were sent from Gitpod back to the repo on GitHub.

 The Django framework was firstly installed to the Gitpod IDE.

-During the course of development, these other ackages, frameworks and libraries were also installed to the IDE:
+During the course of development, these other packages, frameworks and libraries were also installed to the IDE:
 - Black
 - django-crispy-forms
 - Crispy Bootstrap5